CMU Block Walls

 Mountain Grout Strong

 The biggest advantage to the curtain grouting method is that no expensive excavation is necessary on the positive side of the wall.
 Grout Curtains can be installed behind the wall whether or not a waterproofing membrane was installed during initial construction.
-Installers can drill through the failing mortar from the negative side and pump grout with low pressure through packers into the voids and soilon the positive side.
+Installers can drill through the mortar joint from the negative side and pump grout with low pressure through packers into the voids and soil on the positive side.
 The polyurethane resin reacts with the moisture present in the soil and void to react and form an impermeable barrier, keeping the water where it belongs and the subgrade wall dry.

 It is important to remember that polyurethane doesn’t make water go away.
 Grout curtains merely stop waterfrom infiltrating voids in walls.
 Installers (and owners) should be prepared for the groundwater to build head pressure and find a new void if one exists.
 Therefore, a large grid pattern covering the greater area around a wet spot on the wall is recommended to avoid “chasing” the water for several installations.